Fisheries And Fishermen Hard Hit By Decline Of Oysters On Gulf Coast

 The floodwaters affected more than just Mississippi fisheries.
 Hundreds of dead dolphins and sea turtles were found, and toxic algal blooms closed Mississippi beaches for much of the summer.

-Mississippi Attorney General Jim Hood has given notice that he's going to sue the US Army Corps of Engineers for economic damages and to force environmental impact assessments in developing flood mitigation strategy.
+Mississippi Attorney General Jim Hood has given notice that he's going to sue the U.S. Army Corps of Engineers for economic damages and to force environmental impact assessments in developing flood mitigation strategy.

 "If these floods keep continuing, we need to have a study that says we can at least do this to make our environment safer," Hood says.